Skip to contents

 effect_size_digits

-Number of decimal places for effect-size columns (f2) in wide and rendered outputs (default: 2).
+Number of decimal places for the effect-size column (f2, d, g, or omega2) in wide and rendered outputs (default: 2).

 decimal_mark